AlbLatypov/books/ansible_for_devops/Chapter_1_Getting_Started_with_Ansible.md

 >__Debian/Ubuntu:__
 The easiest way to install Ansible on a Debian or Ubuntu system is to use the official apt package.
 >
->apt-add-repository -y ppa:ansible/ansible
+> - apt-add-repository -y ppa:ansible/ansible
->apt-get update
+> - apt-get update
->apt-get install -y ansible
+> - apt-get install -y ansible

 > __Inventory_path__
 /etc/ansible/hosts